rikhuijzer/SIRUS.jl/paper/paper.md

 One possible solution would be to add SymbolicRegression.jl [@cranmer2023interpretable] as a secondary back end for regression tasks.
 Similar to SIRUS.jl, SymbolicRegression.jl can fit expressions of a pre-defined form to data albeit with more free parameters, which might fit better but also might cause overfitting, depending on the data.
 This achieves performance that is similar to XGBoost [@hanson2023discourse].
+In conclusion, the SIRUS algorithm generally performs best on binary classification tasks and can obtain a high predictive performance while retaining model interpretability and stability.

 # Code Example